Interactions-Nexus/Nexus-Wiki/tritium++/names.md

 ##### create/name

-This will create a new local name or namespaced or global name
+This will create a new local name or namespaced or global name.

 ##### create/namespace